Appalachia

 Dialect(s)Appalachian English

 While endowed with abundant natural resources, Appalachia has long struggled economically and has been associated with poverty.
-In the early 20th century, large-scale logging and coal mining firms brought wage-paying jobs and modern amenities to Appalachia, but by the 1960s the region had failed to capitalize on any long-term benefits[8] from these two industries.
+In the early 20th century, large-scale logging and coal mining firms brought jobs and modern amenities to Appalachia, but by the 1960s the region had failed to capitalize on any long-term benefits[8] from these two industries.
 Beginning in the 1930s, the federal government sought to alleviate poverty in the Appalachian region with a series of New Deal initiatives, specifically the Tennessee Valley Authority (TVA).
 The TVA was responsible for the construction of hydroelectric dams that provide a vast amount of electricity and that support programs for better farming practices, regional planning, and economic development.

-In 1965 the Appalachian Regional Commission[9] was created to further alleviate poverty in the region, mainly by diversifying the region's economy and helping to provide better health care and educational opportunities to the region's inhabitants.
-By 1990 Appalachia had largely joined the economic mainstream but still lagged behind the rest of the nation in most economic indicators.[6]
+In 1965, the Appalachian Regional Commission[9] was created to further alleviate poverty in the region, mainly by diversifying the region's economy and helping to provide better health care and educational opportunities to the region's inhabitants.
+By 1990, Appalachia had largely joined the economic mainstream but still lagged behind the rest of the nation in most economic indicators.[6]

-Definitions edit
+Definitions

 William G. Frost, an American Greek scholar who was credited with coining the phrase "Appalachian American."[10]

 Since Appalachia lacks definite physiographical or topographical boundaries, there has been some disagreement over what the region encompasses.
 The most commonly used modern definition of Appalachia is the one initially defined by the Appalachian Regional Commission (ARC) in 1965 and expanded over subsequent decades.[6]
-The region defined by the Commission currently includes 420 counties and eight independent cities in 13 states, including all 55 counties in West Virginia, 14 counties in New York, 52 in Pennsylvania, 32 in Ohio, 3 in Maryland, 54 in Kentucky, 25 counties and 8 cities in Virginia,[11] 29 in North Carolina, 52 in Tennessee, 6 in South Carolina, 37 in Georgia, 37 in Alabama, and 24 in Mississippi.[5]
-When the Commission was established, counties were added based on economic need, however, rather than any cultural parameters.[6]
+The region defined by the commission currently includes 420 counties and eight independent cities in 13 states, including all 55 counties in West Virginia, 14 counties in New York, 52 in Pennsylvania, 32 in Ohio, 3 in Maryland, 54 in Kentucky, 25 counties and 8 cities in Virginia,[11] 29 in North Carolina, 52 in Tennessee, 6 in South Carolina, 37 in Georgia, 37 in Alabama, and 24 in Mississippi.[5]
+When the commission was established, counties were added based on economic need, however, rather than any cultural parameters.[6]

 Cultural definitions of Appalachia:[a]